 A lead-acid alternative to the lithium route are Deep Cycle Batteries.
 These 6-volt batteries are most often specified for golf-cart use but when wired in series (for a combined output voltage of 12 volts), they’re a fantastic RV/Marine setup.
 What you get from 2 Deep-Cycle 6-volt batteries over one of the standard-size 12-volt batteries you’ll buy at the store is, as the term “deep cycle” suggests, a much longer cycle in between charging.
 The cells in these batteries just allow themselves to be drained “deeper” than the in the shallower 12-volts, if that makes any sense.
 If there WERE more readily-available deep-cell 12-volt batteries, then we’d be buying those, but because the industry has adopted 6-volt deep-cells, possibly because forklifts and other commercial equipment require 18-volts, that’s what we RV’ers buy!

 What’s all this talk about series or parallel, you may ask?
-Consult this handy chart:
+Good question.
+Let me explain.

-I decided to include this section here even though technically inverters won’t GIVE you more power, they allow you to USE that power you already have differently.
+I decided to include this section here even though technically inverters won’t GIVE you more power, they allow you to USE the power you already have differently.
 Your 12-volt battery system uses direct current.
 Any of the appliances you would bring from home that plug into wall outlet like televisions, dvd-players, phone chargers, vacuum cleaners, and hair dryers all use 110-volt alternating current.
 Your trailer may have wall sockets to plug these appliances into, but when running off of 12-volt DC power you won’t be able to use them.
 An inverter is a machine that inverts the DC back to AC so that those outlets supply power.
 Obviously, that would mean that the inverter is wired into the trailer in a way that may require a professional’s knowledge, but any RV repair center will know how to do it.
-You can get them in all different sizes (1000 W, 2000 W, 3000 W…) both online or at larger RV parts stores.
-If you’ve got a battery system with extra power to spare (because it will drain your batteries quicker while in use), an inverter will allow you to charge your phones, let the kids watch TV, and if the inverter is big enough, run the microwave to heat up food.
-The one thing you should not ever try to run with only an inverter is your air conditioning.
-Air Conditioning is a huge power suck and will burn up even big inverters.

 What’s big, heavy, loud, and smells like gas?
-Maybe your Dad’s generator that you remember from childhood camping excursions, but today’s generators have come a LONG way.
-Pickings from the likes of Cummins-Onan, Yamaha, Honda, Generac and more offer quieter, cleaner power at reasonable prices.
-You can choose either portable or onboard options, though to get one that lives in your undercarriage compartment permanently you’ll want a technician; probably a couple because they’re heavy!
+Maybe your Dad’s generator from childhood?
+The old generators were all of that to be sure, but luckily today’s generators have come a LONG way.
+Units from Cummins-Onan, Yamaha, Honda, Generac and more, offer quieter and cleaner power at reasonable prices.
+You can choose either portable or onboard options.
+Though to get one that lives in your undercarriage compartment permanently you’ll want a technician, or a few because they’re heavy!

-Deciding on how big a generator you’ll need will depend chiefly on how many air conditioning units you want to power.
-If it’s going to be 2 units, don’t go smaller than 5500 Watts (that’s the generator that comes factory-installed on Toy Haulers and as optional equipment on larger 5th Wheels and Motorhomes).
+Deciding on how big a generator you’ll need will depend chiefly on how many air conditioning units you want to power off grid.
+If it’s going to be 2 units, don’t go smaller than 5500 Watts.
+5500 watts are the generators that comes factory-installed on Toy Haulers and as optional equipment on larger 5th Wheels and Motorhomes.

 BOOSTING YOUR TANK CAPACITY IN THE WILD

-It’s true, if you’ve got small holding tanks, you are limited to how long you can be out between dumpings, but for those that just HAVE to go those extra few days, external holding tanks are an option.
+It’s true that if you’ve got small holding tanks, you are limited to how long you can be out between dumping, but for those that just HAVE to go those extra few days off grid, external holding tanks are an option.
 Basically, as your holding tanks get full, you can empty them into this “extra” tank so your holding tanks have more room.
 Be careful what happens to that tank… you know what’s in it!
 You’ll empty it at a dump site at the same time that you empty the holding tanks on your RV.
 Some great options include the Thetford SmartTote tanks that roll around on wheels easily to the nearest dump site and will even tow behind a vehicle.

-To have more water while out camping, you’ll just need to bring more from home!
+To have more water while camping off grid, you’ll just need to bring more from home!
 Bringing large packs of water bottles or large coolers of drinking water can alleviate your need for water from the trailer tap and limit its use to cleaning and washing.
-You could also think about getting a large exterior water tank (there are many on the market with RV purposes in mind, like the holding tanks) for the bed of your truck or auxiliary vehicle.
+You could also think about getting a large exterior water tank.
+There are many on the market with RV purposes in mind, like the holding tanks for the bed of your truck or auxiliary vehicle.
 It’s hard for me to imagine many scenarios where you’ll need THAT much water being away from civilization THAT long, but for convenience sake you can hook one of these up to your water filter like this blog article shows:

-If you plan camp near natural sources of water, research and select the right water filtration system for your needs.
+On the other hand, if you plan to camp near natural sources of water, make sure to research and select the right water filtration system for your needs.